-CVV stands for “Card Verification Value” is a security feature found on most credit and debit cards.
+What is a CVV?
+CVV stands for “Card Verification Value” and is a security feature found on most credit and debit cards.
 The CVV is a three or four-digit security code printed on credit and debit cards.
 The code is used as an added security measure for card-not-present transactions – such as an online or telephone-based payment.
-For card-present transactions the CVV is not used.
+For card-present transactions, the CVV is not used.
 Since CVV was introduced, it has helped to greatly reduce incidents of online, phone, and mail order credit card fraud.

 The History of CVV Security Codes